Adonis

-One day, Adonis was gored by a wild boar during a hunting trip and died in Aphrodite's arms as she wept.
-His blood mingled with her tears and became the anemone flower.
-Aphrodite declared the Adonia festival commemorating his tragic death, which was celebrated by women every year in midsummer.
+The myth goes that Adonis was gored by a wild boar during a hunting trip and died in Aphrodite's arms as she wept; his blood mingled with her tears and became the anemone flower.
+The Adonia festival commemorated his tragic death, celebrated by women every year in midsummer.
 During this festival, Greek women would plant "gardens of Adonis", small pots containing fast-growing plants, which they would set on top of their houses in the hot sun.
-The plants would sprout, but soon wither and die.
-Then the women would mourn the death of Adonis, tearing their clothes and beating their breasts in a public display of grief.
+The plants would sprout but soon wither and die.
+Then, the women would mourn the death of Adonis, tearing their clothes and beating their breasts in a public display of grief.

 The Greeks considered Adonis's cult to be of Near Eastern origin.
-Adonis's name comes from a Canaanite word meaning "lord" and most modern scholars consider the story of Aphrodite and Adonis to be derived from the earlier Mesopotamian myth of Inanna (Ishtar) and Dumuzid (Tammuz).
+Adonis's name comes from a Canaanite word meaning "lord" and most modern scholars consider the story of Aphrodite and Adonis to be derived from a Levantine version of the earlier Mesopotamian myth of Inanna (Ishtar) and Dumuzid (Tammuz).

 In late 19th and early 20th century scholarship of religion, Adonis was widely seen as a prime example of the archetypal dying-and-rising god.
-His name is often applied in modern times to handsome youths, of whom he is the archetype.
+His name is often applied in modern times to handsome youths, of whom he is considered the archetype.